eficode/robotframework-oxygen/DEVGUIDE.md

     pass
 ```

+  Method `run_locust` can be used from robot tests, and it executes the command which runs the locust tests.
+It returns a path to the locust test results, which is processed by method `parse_results`, which calls `_transform_tests` function which purpose is to transfer the locust result file into a format which can be seen in the Robot Framework result files.

   Let's create a `tests` folder in `locustenv/locust` .
 Then we write test file `test_locust.py` with following content:

 ```